BayTown/UD-DEND-Capstone-Flight-Data-with-Airflow/README.md

 ## ETL pipeline
     Document the steps of the process.
     Propose how often the data should be updated and why.

 ### Data Quality Checks
     staging_aircraft_database.icao24

 ## Database schema
     The purpose of the final data model is made explicit.
     A data dictionary for the final data model is included.
+### Data dictionary of the final data model

 ## Conclusion